Valery Martynov

-Valery Martynov was a Soviet double agent working as a KGB officer as well as an intelligence asset for the United States.
-While serving as a Lieutenant Colonel in the KGB, he was stationed in 1980 at the Soviet official offices in Washington, D.C.
+Valery Martynov (Валерий Мартынов) was a Soviet double agent working as a KGB officer as well as an intelligence asset for the United States.
+While serving as a lieutenant colonel in the KGB, he was stationed in 1980 at the Soviet official offices in Washington, D.C.
 By 1982, he had become a double agent and was passing intelligence to the CIA and FBI under the code name "Gentile".
 He was executed in Moscow on May 28, 1987, at the age of 41.

 Early career and recruitment

 Martynov was a lieutenant colonel in the KGB who worked for the First Chief Directorate, responsible for foreign intelligence.
-He and his wife Natalia arrived in Washington in November, 1980, he under the guise as third secretary of the Soviet embassy.
+He and his wife Natalia arrived in Washington in November 1980, he under the guise as third secretary of the Soviet embassy.
 He was recruited in 1982 by an FBI-CIA program, and started to feed information to US intelligence.

 Contributions to US intelligence

 Martynov provided detailed information about KGB operations, including the identities of Soviet spies operating within the United States and the strategies the KGB employed to recruit and manage agents.
 His intelligence helped the FBI and CIA identify and neutralize Soviet spies, making him one of the most valuable double agents of his time.
-He revealed the identities of fifty Soviet intelligence officers operating from the embassy and technical and scientific targets that the KGB had penetrated.
+He revealed the identities of fifty Soviet intelligence officers operating from the embassy, along with technical and scientific targets that the KGB had penetrated.